Ashle3/PythonDataStructures/2-linked_lists.md

 new_list = []
 ```

 With linked lists, it's a little more complex.
-What makes a linked list different from a regular list, is that the head and tail need to be defined when the linked list is initialized.
+What makes a linked list different from a regular list, is that it has a head and tail.
+Whenever we initialize a new linked list, the head and tail need to be defined.
 Because our list will be empty, there will not be a head or a tail to define.
 So, in our init method in the LinkedList class, we need to set the head and the tail equal to None.

 ```python
 # defining an empty linked list